davidlpeterson/davidlpeterson.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>My name is David Peterson and I live in London.
-I currently work at Airtable, leading our startup program and a variety of other partnership and growth efforts.
+I currently work at <a href="https://www.airtable.com">Airtable</a>, leading our startup program and a variety of other partnership and growth efforts.
 Previously, I worked at <a href="https://www.foundercollective.com">Founder Collective</a>, <a href="https://www.compstak.com">CompStak</a> and Google.</p>

 <br>